AU-Avengers/docs.toum.gg/docs/install/linux/Heroic.md

 # Heroic (Epic Games) - WIP
-###### Guide Is Not Available Yet

-#### Most Compatible Release: Among Us v16.1.0 (**PREVIOUS RELEASE**) + TOU Mira v1.1.1

-This method will work on Linux by using the Heroic Launcher for use with the Epic Games version of Among Us.

-### What you'll need

-- Own Among Us on [Epic Games](https://store.epicgames.com/en-US/p/among-us)
-- Among Us on the [Heroic Games Launcher](https://heroicgameslauncher.com/downloads) running on the most compatible version of Among Us

-### Setup

-Check back later!

-### Mod Installation

-1. Check back later!

-### You're Done!

-If everything was set up correctly, launching the **Unknown** file in the "Unknown" folder should open Among Us with the Town of Us logo on the home screen, replacing the original Among Us logo.
-Happy tasking!
+### This guide is not available yet.

+This guide requires that you own *Among Us* on [Epic Games](https://store.epicgames.com/en-US/p/among-us) and *Among Us* on the [Heroic Games Launcher](https://heroicgameslauncher.com/downloads).

+***
-If your game crashes, doesn't load mods, or another issue occurs, join our [Discord](https://discord.gg/ugyc4EVUYZ) and make a ticket in the [#tour-support](https://discord.com/channels/890249154402586734/900986905154453504) channel for assistance.
+If your game crashes, doesn't load mods, or another issue occurs, please join the Town of Us [Discord](https://discord.gg/ugyc4EVUYZ) server and make a **Mira Support** ticket in the [TOU Support](https://discord.com/channels/890249154402586734/900986905154453504) channel for assistance.